-Neighbourhood Planning is a new way for communities to decide the future of spatial planning development in their community, as it relates to the building of Homes, Shops and Offices and includes the design element of new buildings.
-If communities successfully complete the various stages of the process and receive the backing of their community through a referendum, planning permission will be granted for new buildings they want to see go ahead.
+Neighbourhood Planning is a way for communities to decide the future of spatial planning development in their community, as it relates to the building of Homes, Shops and Offices and includes the design element of new buildings.
+If communities successfully complete the various stages of the process and receive the backing of their community through a referendum, all planning applications have to be assessed against the NDP document and the Local Plan for East Riding.

-There is currently financial support from DCLG in form of grants to a maximum of £8,000 to help communities who are considering starting a Neighbourhood Plan.
-A new Landmark legal ruling will also provide a precendent to fight off proposals by developers by developing your own Neighbourhood Plan. (see below)
+There is currently financial support from MHCLG in form of grants to a maximum of £9,000 to help communities who are considering starting a Neighbourhood Development Plan.
+A new Landmark legal ruling will also provide a precendent, so that by developing your own Neighbourhood Plan, you can fight off proposals by developers . (see below)

 Neighbourhood Plans can specify locations for housing, as well as tackling improving roads, footpaths and cycle networks, specify design and density of housing and safeguard sites from development that are valued as green spaces.

-For further information contact Peter Hirschfeld, Neighbourhood Planning Officer on 01652 637700 or email firstname.lastname@example.org
+For further information contact Peter Hirschfeld, Community Development Coordinator on 07539 477 046 or email email@example.com